-Tesla Model 3 electric motor, drive & performance
+Tesla Model 3 performance, motor & drive

-|0-60mph||Top speed||Driven wheels||Power|
+|Model||0-60mph||Top speed||Driven wheels||Power|

 Tesla Model 3 0-60mph, top speed and acceleration

-The other models both get four-wheel drive courtesy of dual electric motors – one on each axle – and even the Long Range is fast enough to thrill, with the trademark linear power delivery via a single-ratio automatic gearbox, making it easy to judge throttle response.
+You can either have fast, faster, or flat-out ridiculous in the performance stakes with the Model 3.
+Even the entry-level version is quick off the line, and is capable of 0-60mph in under six seconds.
+The other models get four-wheel drive courtesy of dual motors – one on each axle – and even the Long Range is fast enough to thrill, with a 4.2-second 0-60mph time and that trademark linear electric power delivery through a single-speed automatic gearbox making it easy to judge throttle response.

 In This Review

-- 3Running costsThe Tesla Model 3 looks expensive, but it's cheaper to own than most alternatives after factoring in the performance and fuel costs
+- 3Running costs & insuranceThe Tesla Model 3 looks expensive to buy, but it's cheaper to own than most combustion-engined alternatives once you factor in fuel and tax costs